hyejeong0617/hyejeong0617/README.md

 ---

-PhD scientist (NTNU, 2023) who builds ML systems where biology and regulation meet.
+PhD scientist who builds ML systems where biology and regulation meet.
 I bring what most data scientists don't have — the domain knowledge to know *what the data actually means*.

 ---